halolimat/halolimat_old_blog.github.io/_posts/2017-04-23-location-extraction-literature.md

 <script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>
 Fig. 4: Tweet mentioning a toponym (“101 Fwy”) pointed at by a direction marker

-Two challenges arise in Toponym extraction:  Text normalization and implicit location information.
+Two challenges arise in Toponym extraction:  Text normalization and ambiguous location information.

 ***Text normalization***.
 Text normalization involves subtasks such as abbreviations and acronyms expansion and misspelling corrections.
 Figure 5 shows an example of a tweet with such difficulties.
 The author of the tweet used “Rd” as an abbreviation of “road”.
 Moreover, the text “Kilpauk Garden” is incomplete relative to the Gazetteer name  “Kilpauk, Aspiran Garden Colony”.